Undergraduate course information

 The design programs offer students the opportunity to undertake concurrent study at approved institutions overseas.
 UTS: Design, Architecture and Building has memorandum of understandings with institutions in Canada, Germany, Korea, the United Kingdom, Portugal, the USA, the Netherlands, Malaysia, Hungary, France, Denmark, Italy, Spain, Thailand and China.

-UTS architecture courses provide students with the skills and knowledge necessary to practice in the fields of architecture and landscape architecture, and to be future leaders in the design of the built environment.
+UTS architecture courses provide students with the skills and knowledge necessary to practice in the fields of architecture, interior architecture, and landscape architecture, and to be future leaders in the design of the built environment.
 Students receive a rich education oriented towards international practice and design innovation, and gain a critical and ethical awareness of architecture and landscape architecture as disciplines engaged with many of the most pressing challenges of today including environmental and social sustainability, rapidly urbanising metropolitan centres, cultural development and preservation through the built environment, maintaining the livelihood of diverse communities, and our changing relationship to the natural environment.
 Graduates are highly technically and critically skilled, and sought after by the profession.
 The course is recognised both nationally and internationally.

 In general terms, the BDes can be seen as a liberal introduction to the study of architecture as a discipline.
 This degree can stand alone and equips students to join other design fields or related disciplines, or to go on to further academic research and study.
 It also plays an important role in preparing students for the MArch degree.
-In this second degree the emphasis lies on educating students for the practice of architecture.
+In this latter degree the emphasis lies on educating students for the practice of architecture.
 Together the two degrees acknowledge the nature of architecture as both a discipline and a profession.
 Further information on the MArch degree is available from postgraduate course information.

 Students in all courses have the opportunity to participate in a broad range of international travel and exchange opportunities, and gain excellent exposure to and insight into leading practitioners in the industry.